equivalent/equivalent.github.io/_posts/til/2018-08-16-ruby-logs-and-puts-not-shown-in-docker-container-logs.md

 disq_id: til-53
 ---

-> Capturing the Rails (or plain Ruby) logs to docker output is needed when you are configuring some log agregation tool like
+> Capturing  Rails (or plain Ruby) logs in Docker logs output is needed when you are configuring some log agregation tool like
 > Kibana that will proces logs directly from Docker container output.